 - You may be required to create an account to access the Services, which account will be created with a unique username and password (“Account”).

-- Your Account will allow you to select the End Users that may access the Services via your Account and all “data free” websites, applications and specific digital services, including any Client Systems, Client Services and/or Client Data that may be accessed by the users on a reverse-billing model (“Free Zone“).
-You are required to submit to us, in writing, via your Account the details of your Free Zone.
-We will only activate the End Users and the Free Zone based on your written instructions.
-You are solely liable for the websites, applications and specific digital services included in your Free Zone (and the data consumed by all End Users accessing the Free Zone via your Account).
+- Your Account will allow you to select the End Users that may access the Services via your Account and all datafree portals, websites, applications and specific digital services, including any Customer Systems, Customer Services and/or Customer Data that may be accessed by the End Users on a reverse-billing model (“Datafree Zone“).
+You are responsible for setting up the Datafree Zone and will be liable for all acts and omissions of your End Users on the Datafree Zone.
+To the extent that you require any assistance from us regarding the settings of the Datafree Zone, you are required to submit to us, in writing, via your Account the details of your Datafree Zone.
+We will only activate the End Users and the Datafree Zone based on your written instructions.
+You are solely liable for the websites, applications and specific digital services included in your Datafree Zone (and the data consumed by all End Users accessing the Datafree Zone via your Account).

 - You are responsible for all activities that occur under your Account, regardless of whether the activities are undertaken by you, your End Users, your employees or a third party (including your contractors or agents) and, except to the extent caused by our breach of these Terms, we are not responsible for any unauthorised access to, or use of, your Account.
 You will contact us immediately if you believe an unauthorised third party may be accessing and/or using your Account or if your Account information is lost or stolen.